Hereditary conjugacy separability of right angled Artin groups and its applications: Introduction

 In the literature, right angled Artin groups are also called \textit{graph groups} or \textit{partially commutative groups}.
 These groups received a lot of attention in the recent years: they seem to be interesting from both combinatorial and geometric viewpoints (they are fundamental groups of compact non-positively curved cube complexes).
 A good overview of the current results concerning right angled Artin groups can be found in R. Charney's paper \cite{Charney}.

-In the case when the finite graph $\Gamma$ is a simplicial tree, conjugacy separability of the associated right angled Artin group is known.
-It follows from the result of Ribes, Segal and Zalesskii \cite{R-S-Z} mentioned above, because such \textit{tree groups} are easily seen to belong to the class $\mathfrak X$.
+In the case when the finite graph $\Gamma$ is a simplicial tree, conjugacy separability of the associated right angled Artin group was proved by E. Green \cite{Green}.
+It also follows from the result of Ribes, Segal and Zalesskii \cite{R-S-Z} mentioned above, because such \textit{tree groups} are easily seen to belong to the class $\mathfrak X$.

 Following \cite{Chag-Zal}, we will say that a group $G$ is \textit{hereditarily conjugacy separable} if every finite index subgroup of $G$ is conjugacy separable.